mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/unily-intranet-connector.md

 **Access Permissions**

 All the data indexed using the Unily connector is visible to all Microsoft 365 users in your tenant, accessible through Microsoft Copilot or Search.
 The Unily connector is currently in preview.
 Once it becomes generally available, Access Control Lists (ACLs) will be valid.
-This capability will ensure that all user permissions and group access available in Unily are supported through the connector in Microsoft apps like Copilot and Search.
+This capability ensures that all user permissions and group access available in Unily are supported through the connector in Microsoft apps like Copilot and Search.

 ### Content